magento/devdocs/guides/v2.0/mtf/configuration.md

 ### **&lt;handler&gt;** {#handler}

-Specifies priorities for different types of handler.
-The less the value, the higher the priority.
+Specifies priorities for different types of handlers.
+The lower the value, the higher the priority.
 The highest priority has value 0. `token` contains access token (used by WebAPI handlers only).
 [Learn more about handlers.][handler]

 |Parameter|Description |Values|
 |---|---|---|